guyko/weighted-lottery/WeightedLottery/src/test/java/com/wl/benchmark/README.md

 ### How do I execute the benchmark on my machine ?
 The main method of _WeightedLotteryBenchmark_ executes all 8 classes, and prints the outcome to jmh-result.json (note that it may take few hours to finish).

 You can visualize the outcome by uploading the file to http://jmh.morethan.io/

-You can install [JMH IntelliJ plugin](https://plugins.jetbrains.com/plugin/7529-jmh-plugin) and use it to run a single benchmark class, by right clicking it
+Another option is to install [JMH IntelliJ plugin](https://plugins.jetbrains.com/plugin/7529-jmh-plugin) and use it to run a single benchmark class by right clicking the class -> Run